andreagrisafi/SALTED/README.rst

 rascaline can then be installed using
 :code:`pip install git+https://github.com/Luthaf/rascaline.git`

-- **mpi4py**: mpi4py is required to use MPI parallelisation; SALTED can be run without this.
+- **mpi4py**: mpi4py is required to use MPI parallelisation; SALTED can nonetheless be run without this.
-A parallel h5py installation is required to use MPI parellelisation of equirepr.py only.
+A parallel h5py installation is required to use MPI parellelisation.
 This can be installed by running:
 :code:`HDF5_MPI="ON" CC=mpicc pip install --no-cache-dir --no-binary=h5py h5py`
 provided HDF5 has been compiled with MPI support.